mikeott/backup-xampp-databases/README.md

 With a single click, this script exports all local XAMPP databases and saves them to a directory of your choice.
 For optimal peace-of-mind, it is recommended that the backup destination is part of an existing scheduled backup routine and, if possible, located on a different physical drive.
 Alternatively, the destination should be any directory that is automatically backed up to the cloud.

 ## Configuration
 If you are familiar with PHP, the configuration should be straightforward.
-Below are the key variables to customise for your setup.

 <code>/* Config */
     $host                   = 'localhost';                        // MySQL server hostname